Crossing Numbers and Stress of Random Graphs: Rectilinear Crossing Number of an RGG

-\end{corollary} Until now we fixed a plane $L$ and computed the variance with respect to the random points $V$.
-Theorem \ref{th:exp-rcr} and Theorem \ref{th:var-rcr} allow to compute the expectation and variance with respect to $V$ \emph{and} a randomly chosen plane $L$.
+Until now, we fixed a plane $L$ and computed the variance with respect to the random points $V$.
+In general, Theorem \ref{th:exp-rcr} and Theorem \ref{th:var-rcr} allow to compute the expectation and variance with respect to $V$ \emph{and} the randomly chosen plane $L$.
 For the expectation we obtain from Theorem \ref{th:exp-rcr} and by Fubini's theorem